danstocker-legacy/nodes/README.md

     input values may be purged on closing ports.

-Nodes based on `SyncerBase` are nearly identical to those based on `TrackerBase`, except for the base class, as well as tags to be passed to `#send()`, as both rely on the presence of all inputs in `#process()`.
+Nodes based on `SyncerBase` are nearly identical to those based on `TrackerBase`, except for the base class, and tags which are to be passed to `#send()`, as both rely on the presence of all inputs in `#process()`.
 `SyncerBase` outputs only once for each tag.

-Our usual `Adder` node, implemented as a subclass of `SyncerBase`:
+Notice how `Adder`, as a subclass of `SyncerBase`, outputs only twice in our example as opposed to four above.

 ```typescript
 // node node_modules/@kwaia/nodes/examples/adder-syncer